Exploring investor behavior in Bitcoin: a study of the disposition effect: Data and Methods

 \subsection{Dataset Collection}

-We consider the entire Bitcoin blockchain from its inception until December 31th, 2019 (block 610,680)\footnote{We test our hypothesis on a yearly and monthly basis and therefore consider only completed years.} and compute the \emph{Bitcoin Entity Graph} by applying the well-known~\cite{Ron2012,Reid2013} multiple-input clustering heuristics\footnote{For computing the Bitcoin Entity Graph, we used the GraphSense Cryptocurrency Analytics Platform (\url{https://graphsense.info/})}.
-The underlying intuition is that if two addresses (i.e., A and B) are used as inputs in the same transaction while one of these addresses along with another address (i.e., B and C) are used as inputs in another transaction, then the three addresses (A, B and C) must somehow be controlled by the same entity~\cite{Meiklejohn2016}, who conducted both transactions and therefore possesses the private keys corresponding to all three addresses.
-This heuristic can fail when CoinJoin transactions~\cite{Moser2017} are taken into account because they combine payments from different spenders that do not necessarily represent one single entity.
-Being aware of this problem, we filtered these transactions out using detection heuristics similar to those found in the tool BlockSci~\cite{Kalodner2017} before applying the multiple-input heuristics.
+We consider the entire Bitcoin blockchain from its inception until November 24th, 2021 (block 711,189).
+Since we test our hypothesis on a yearly and monthly basis and therefore consider only completed years.
+We use the GraphSense Cryptocurrency Analytics Platform~\citep{Haslhofer:2021a} to compute the Bitcoin\emph{entity graph} using the well-known multiple-input address clustering heuristics~\citep{Ron2012,Reid2013a}.
+The underlying intuition is that if two addresses (e.g., A and B) are used as inputs in the same transaction while one of these addresses along with another address (e.g., B and C) are used as inputs in another transaction, then the three addresses (A, B and C) must somehow be controlled by the same real-world entity~\citep{Meiklejohn2016}, who conducted both transactions and therefore possesses the private keys corresponding to all three addresses.
+Since this heuristic can fail when CoinJoin transactions~\citep{Moser2017} are involved, we filtered these transactions out using detection heuristics similar to those found in the tool BlockSci~\citep{Kalodner2017} before applying the multiple-input heuristics.